palankai/odoo-release/README.md

 With this module you would be able to create a initialised odoo database.
 You would be able to configure any exists odoo database.

-This odoo module populate a new shell command called `configure`.
+This odoo module populate a new shell command called `release`.

 Background
 ----------